-There is more than one way to learn how to draw a cube.
+Below you’ll find an easy step-by-step tutorial for how to draw a Cube and a Cube Coloring Page.
 This one involves no erasing, which works great for those just starting out.

 A cube is a solid three-dimensional figure with 6 square faces.
 Many students learn how to make one for math or geometry class by cutting out a cross shaped template and folding it together so they can understand how it goes together.